 The owl not working?
 The birds visiting your yard might be more scared of snakes.
-It’s best to pair your owl decoy with inflatable snakes that you can place on your berries or plants.
+It’s best to pair your owl decoy with inflatable snakes or rubber snakes that you can place on your berries or plants.
 The model looks like an actual snake and you can get it in a set of three.
 Using bird scarers has to be creative.

 3. Scare tape

 Scare tapes are taking over the bird scare strategy nowadays.
 Not only does it produce blinding reflections, it also emits a thin metal sound that the birds will perceive as a threat.
 Most tape rolls of this kind can be used in any outdoor situation like farms, home gardens, porches, boats, and others.
 The other end of the tape should be left flapping in the air for added scaring effect.
 Just remember that this isn’t an adhesive tape and you’ll need to tie the other end or attach it with another tape.

 If you were to ask me, I’ll recommend the De-Bird Scare Tape.
 You can get it in two different sizes, but you might want to use the extra thick version for more scare.
 This inexpensive method of fending off feral fowls will last long and is even more effective than predator decoys.

 The De-Bird Scare tape is basically strips of iridescent material that when struck by light will produce shimmer.
 Even farmers use this to protect their crops against the pesky crows.
 Totally no mess to clean or birds to shoot once you have this in place.